elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/strategy-pattern.md

 ---

-### In what pattern category does the Strategy pattern belong too?
+### The Strategy pattern belongs to which pattern group?

 <details>
   <summary>